jazzband/django-newsletter/README.rst

 * ``ln -s django-newsletter/newsletter``
 * ``ln -s django-newsletter/media static/newsletter``
 * Add newsletter to ``INSTALLED_APPS`` in ``settings.py``
-* Run unit tests just to be sure it is working.
+* Run unit tests just to be sure it is working: ``./manage.py test``.
+* If it is not, let me know.
+Create an issue on GitHub or send me a message.
 * Play around with the demo app!
 User and pass equal ``test``.

 Usage